La Violetta

 AJ's idea is to keep production at a small scale so that each wine is personally hand-crafted and he achieves this balance between a business and beautiful wines perfectly.
 Before being taken hostage west by the mind blowing Great Southern grapes, winemaker Andrew Hoadley worked all over Australia’s cool and hot zones and in Piedmont, Abruzzo and Washington State.
 His wines are a breath of fresh air, some playful, fun and light-hearted, others more serious and structured.

-This is the seventh fizzy wine release we’ve made from this special single vineyard of the black-skinned muscat grape.
+A special single vineyard fizz from the black-skinned Muscat grape.
 Feels so good delving into the soul of this ancient variety and its irresistible allure.
-Every year, it takes winemaker AJ back to the Autumn days he whiled away shovelling moscato skins in the Alta Langa; the delicate, refreshing wines of that region providing a stepping-off point for this more laidback, watchin’ roos lazing in the backyard expression.
-Also, this vintage disgorged for the first time ever!
-After a wet spring and a dry ripening season of endless beach days, flavour ripeness came at relatively low sugars, so Muscat held beautiful acidity until harvest on 27th of February in the cool, high Ferguson Valley.
+It always takes winemaker AJ back to the Autumn days he whiled away shovelling Moscato skins in the Alta Langa; the delicate, refreshing wines of that region providing a stepping-off point for this more laidback, watchin’ roos lazing in the backyard expression.
+Flavour ripeness comes at relatively low sugars, so Muscat holds beautiful acidity until harvest in the cool, high Ferguson Valley.

 Winemaking: